 The other day a friend asked me: "What department in a company is generally best at providing relevance to the customer?".
 It prompted an interesting discussion about the importance of getting to know your customers.
 Here's a quick summary of that discussion.

-My immediate reaction to my friend's question was to ask if he was thinking about the company as a whole, with all its services and functions, or a specific part?
-He said he was thinking about the entire company and the whole customer experience.
+My immediate reaction was: to ask if he was thinking about the company as a whole or a specific part?
+He said he was thinking about the entire company and the entire customer experience.

 My answer was that I am sure that most companies think along the lines of: